 - Is it worth getting three-phase power to your property? - o If you are doing a new build, the answer is in most cases yes.
+This is because the additional cost of installing three-phase is not much more than single-phase.
+And the benefits of having three-phase power can far outweigh the cost particularly if you are planning to make your home all-electric, powered by solar. - Will I need a dedicated circuit? - o Yes, to comply with relevant standards a technician will need to install a dedicated circuit from the switchboard to the location of your charger.

+Cabling

-This is because the additional powered by solar. - Will I need a dedicated circuit? - o Yes, to comply with relevant standards a technician will need to install a dedicated circuit from the switchboard to the location of your charger. - Cabling - o You will need to consider how far the switchboard is from the charger and how the cabling will get there.
-Is it possible to run it under the house or through your ceiling? - the charging location, it should not be a problem.
+- o You will need to consider how far the switchboard is from the charger and how the cabling will get there.
+Is it possible to run it under the house or through your ceiling? - o It is worth getting the advice of an electrician if you are unsure.
+However, if the switchboard is close to the charging location, it should not be a problem.